-Sunday marked the first day of daylight saving time.
-In addition to turning back the clock an hour, it’s a great time to change the batteries on your smoke alarms and also check to see if they – or the carbon monoxide detectors – need to be replaced!
-Our CO detector was getting close to 10 years old, so we replaced it with a new one.
+In addition to turning back the clock an hour during daylight saving time, it’s a great time to change the batteries on your smoke alarms.
+And of course check to see if the carbon monoxide detectors need to be replaced!
+Since our CO detector was getting close to 10 years old, we replaced it with a new one.
 But what to do with the old?

-Birdz of a Feather has always focused on upcycling whatever we can, so instead of throwing the old CO detector away I had an epiphany about using it to create a place to hide our valuables in plain sight!
+Birdz of a Feather focusses on upcycling, so instead of throwing the old CO detector away, let’s use it to create a place to hide our valuables in plain sight!
 Sometimes necessity – and a penchant for upcycling – is the mother of invention!

 The Back Story

 When I was a teenager, my dad took me out to pick up a prescription at the drugstore leaving my Mom and the dog at home.
-In the span of no time at all an intruder kicked down the door and made off with all my Mom’s jewelry (including my grandmother’s jewelry which my Mom inherited when she passed away).
-Luckily my Mom had let the dog out and kept her company in the backyard just before it happened.
-Thank goodness for small favours; I shudder to think what would’ve happened if the intruder found my mom still in the house with the dog going nuts outside!
+In the span of no time at all, an intruder kicked down the door and made off with all my Mom’s jewelry (including my grandmother’s jewelry which my Mom inherited when she passed away).
+Before it happened, luckily my Mom was with the dog in the backyard.
+Thank goodness for small favours!